benjohnsto/ronaldsons_cemetery/README.md

 / who departed this life Sept. / 1830 Aged 57 [?] years /
 [verse]

-Sacred / to / the memory of / Amelia / wife of / Edward Cronin / who departed this life / March 30th 1846 / aged 62 yearsInscriptions in Bonaldson's Cemetery, Philadelphia.
-287
+Sacred / to / the memory of / Amelia / wife of / Edward Cronin / who departed this life / March 30th 1846 / aged 62 years

 In / Memory of / Miss Jane S. Burke / who departed this life / Sept.
 25*h 1844 / aged 15 years [verse]